FaaF-Eng/RPG-ELECTRON/README.md

 <img src="./public/screen.jpg" alt="imagem tela do jogo">

-> Jogue um RPG com aventura interativa e com responsividade dinâmica!
-Esse software cria uma experiência única com JavaScript e Electron.JS
+> Play an interactive, dynamically responsive RPG adventure!
+This software creates a unique experience with JavaScript and Electron.JS

-Link do projeto: [Em desenvolvimento]
+Project link: [In development]

-### Ajustes e melhorias
+### Adjustments and improvements

-O projeto ainda está em desenvolvimento e as próximas atualizações serão voltadas para as seguintes tarefas:
+The project is still under development and the next updates will focus on the following tasks:

-- [x] Tarefa 1 - Implementar framework Electron.JS para melhor experiência do jogo
+- [x] Task 1 - Implement Electron.JS framework for a better game experience
-- [x] Tarefa 2 - Implementar framework do Bootstrap para melhor reponsividade do código
+- [x] Task 2 - Implement Bootstrap framework for better code responsiveness
-- [ ] Tarefa 3 - Seleção de personagens + animações
+- [ ] Task 3 - Character selection + animations
-- [ ] Tarefa 4 - História principal interativa com JavaScript
+- [ ] Task 4 - Interactive main story with JavaScript
-- [ ] Tarefa 5 - Criar deploy da versão atual
+- [ ] Task 5 - Deploy the current version

-## 💻 Pré-requisitos
+## 💻 Prerequisites

-Antes de começar, verifique se você atendeu aos seguintes requisitos:
+Before you begin, make sure you meet the following requirements:

-- Um navegador moderno com JavaScript habilitado (necessário para as interações e animações)
+- A modern browser with JavaScript enabled (required for interactions and animations)
-- Node.JS instalado (para rodar o jogo na janela do Electron.JS
+- Node.JS installed (to run the game in the Electron.JS window)

-## 🤝 Colaboradores
+## 🤝 Collaborators

-Projeto independente criado por mim:
+Independent project created by me:

 www.linkedin.com/in/eng-fabio-teixeira